qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ; attributes

-attributes #0 = { "entry_point" "required_qubits"="2" "required_results"="2" }
+attributes #0 = { "entry_point" "qir_profile"="base_profile" "required_qubits"="2" "required_results"="2" }
 ```

-TODO: do we need additional restrictions for output recording?
-Like e.g. it
-needs to be a dedicated block, or output recording functions can only occur in
-the last block of the entry point?

-TODO: do we need a `__quantum__rt__initialize` and `__quantum__rt__finalize`?
-TODO: do measurements need to be at the end of the quantum computations, or
-should the backend take care of deferring them if necessary?
+TODO: adjust text to reflect the split into different blocks

 TODO: a profile identifier and version number within the IR would be good to
-have (may be needed for correct usage of qubit and result pointers) -> look into
+have (may be needed for correct usage of qubit and result pointers)
-custom target triples

 ## Entry Point Definition